-Analyze real ecosystems via their digital twins.
-Explore the consequences of human interventions.
+Analyze real ecosystems via their digital twins Explore the ecological consequences of human interventions at the planning stage

 WHAT IS ECOTWIN?

 Ecotwin is an open-source agent-based ecosystem simulator that runs on the game engine Unity.
-It operates on ecosystems with dead objects like mountains and lakes, and living objects like animals and plants.
-Animals are controlled by a combination of hardwired reflexes and reinforcement learning.
-Features of Ecotwin include:
+It includes models of inanimate objects like mountains and lakes, and living objects like animals and plants.

 Three-dimensional terrain models